-Fresh back from Brazil, here's my inside guide to jungle clothing and what you need to pack and wear in the Amazon rainforest.
+Here’s my inside guide to jungle clothing and what you need to pack and wear in the Amazon rainforest.
 Download your free jungle clothes packing list here.

 As far as travel goals go, visiting the Amazon rainforest has voyaged with me since the cartoons and dreams of childhood.